-As a service provider, we are committed to providing a service, which is accessible to everyone and prevents unfair or unlawful discrimination on the grounds of age, disability, sex, gender identity, race, sexual orientation or religion, faith or belief.
+As a service provider, we are committed to providing a service, which is accessible to everyone and prevents unfair or unlawful discrimination on the grounds of disability, sex, race, religion and belief, sexual orientation, age, pregnancy and maternity, marriage and civil partnership and gender reassignment.
 We are working to promote good relations between different individuals and groups.

-As an employer, we will ensure our employees work in an environment, which respects and includes everyone and is free from discrimination, harassment and unequal treatment.
+As an employer, we will ensure our employees work in an environment which respects and includes everyone and is free from discrimination, harassment and unequal treatment.
 We are keen to attract staff from diverse backgrounds that are representative of the population we serve, and seek to raise our profile as a potential employer, especially where we are under-represented.